The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

-- open the non-Google files locally on your computer in the corresponding application.
+- open non-Google files locally on your computer using the corresponding software

-This article give you additional information and best practices when using the UFO:
+This article provides information and best practices for using UFO:

 |Using Adobe Acrobat Reader DC with UFO|

 - When you open a file locally, the download time depends on the size of the file and your internet bandwidth.

 - If you haven't already defined which software on your computer to use for a specific file type, a prompt appears asking you to select the appropriate software.